nemoNehaM/mindmentors/README.md

 The primary expense for implementing the proposed solution will be the AI cameras to be installed in the classrooms.
 The cost of basic AI-enabled cameras in India typically ranges from 10,000 to 30,000 INR per camera.
 However, for a more extensive setup with advanced features and higher capabilities, the cost per camera can be in the range of 50,000 to 1,00,000 INR or more.

+# Future Scope

+The current project is the prototype of the more significant project that can be applied in the real-time classroom.
+The project aims to implement a classroom web camera to monitor the learners' social behavior and learning patterns.
+The project also aims at providing with zooming facility the understand any individual.
+The real-time web application would work by slightly modifying the current prototype and aiming to capture the entire classroom.
+From the web applications end, the data can also be analyzed using a web camera.

 # Instructions To Run The Code: